Andresmup/github-foundations/21_OPEN_SOURCE/Readme.md

 When creating a new repo (or before it) Github makes it easy to quickly add a selected open source license to your repo.

-The will display the license choose on the Github repo page.
+The license choose will display on the Github repo page.

 The file in the repo will be listed as either (license.md, license, LICENSE.md or License.md )

 ## GITHUB SECURES OPEN SOURCE SOFTWARE

-GitHub works hard to secure the open source software you use.
-We provide businesses with best practices to learn and leverage across their workflows.
+GitHub works hard to secure the open source software.
+GitHub provides businesses with best practices to learn and leverage across their workflows.

 GitHub offers various configuration options for projects to enhance security and streamline workflows.
 These options include: